Carbohydrate

 Cellulose

-Cellulose is known for being the most abundant organic substance found in nature.
+Cellulose is the most abundant organic substance found in nature.
 It is the main structural component of plants and wood.
 Cotton fibers are composed of more or less pure cellulose, whereas dry wood consists of around 50% cellulose.
 Cellulose plays a vital role in the textile and paper industries.

 Like starch and glycogen, cellulose is a polymer of glucose.
 However, cellulose differs from the other two in that the glucose units in cellulose are joined by β-1,4 glycosidic linkages instead of α-1,4 glycosidic linkages.
 The stereochemistry of the β-anomer allows cellulose to form an extended chain that can form hydrogen bonds with adjacent cellulose molecules.
 The large number of hydrogen bonds so formed contributes to the strength of the resulting plant cell walls.